what we do

-Shelter space for the homeless population is already limited, and very few housing shelters or transitional housing programs allow people to bring their pets or provide alternative options to provide care or boarding for them.
-In addition, those struggling financially (disabled, recent job loss, reduction in hours, loss of housing, etc.) betterTogether Forever has developed the Unsheltered People with Pets (UPP) program to address the need for support within these vulnerable communities and to keep pets with their families when they need each other most.
-Referrals need to come through human service agencies or proof of low income is needed and services are on a case‑by‑case basis.
+Shelter space for those experiencing homelessness is already limited, and few housing shelters or transitional housing programs allow people to bring their pets or provide alternative options to provide care or boarding for them.
+In addition, those currently living in poverty (disabled, recent job loss, reduction in hours, loss of housing, etc.) betterTogether Forever has developed the Unsheltered People with Pets (UPP) program to address the need for support within these vulnerable communities and to keep pets with their families when they need each other most.
+Referrals need to come through human service agencies and are on a case‑by‑case basis.

 We cover the following:

-We are committed to helping the growing population of people experiencing homelessness and at-risk people in the Los Angeles area and their beloved pets stay together safely.
-Pets of the homeless and at-risk are their family, companions, and comfort during challenging chapters of their lives.
-The 2017 Greater Los Angeles Homeless Count reports that 57,794 people are experiencing homelessness in Los Angeles, and on any given night in Los Angeles County, 42,828 people go unsheltered.
-This is up 23% from 2016.
-According to the National Coalition for the Homeless, about 10% of homeless people have pets.
+We are committed to assisting the growing population of people experiencing homelessness and at-risk people in the Los Angeles area and their beloved pets stay together safely.
+Pets of those unhoused are their family, companions, and comfort during challenging chapters of their lives.
+The 2022 Greater Los Angeles Homeless Count reports that 69,144 people are experiencing homelessness in Los Angeles, and on any given night in the city of Los Angeles, 41,980 people go unsheltered.
+This is up 4.1% from 2020.
+According to the National Coalition for the Homeless, about 10% of unhoused people have pets.

-By providing access to resources and support, this program gives low-income, senior citizens and homeless pet owners options other than surrendering their pets and keeps those pets at home where they belong.
+By providing access to resources and support, this program gives people with limited income, senior citizens and pet parents experiencing homelessness options other than surrendering their pets and keeps those pets at home where they belong.